Tag Archives: Hugh Johnson

 There are seven general wine books that one should own in order to be truly well- and completely informed:

-1. Jancis Robinson’s Oxford Companion to Wine, 5th ed.
-(2023), is just indispensable, with a comprehensive coverage of just about every topic bearing on wine that one can think of, a true Abbocatto to Zymase encyclopedia.
+1. Jancis Robinson’s Oxford Companion to Wine, 4th ed.
+(2015) is just indispensable, with a comprehensive coverage of just about every topic bearing on wine that one can think of, a true Abbocatto to Zymase encyclopedia.
 All articles are signed, all cited references noted.
 Robinson was both the editor and a contributor.
-The 5th edition updates the prior edition of 2015 and adds 270 new terms, with over 100 new contributors.
-Many will only be of interest to wine professionals.
+The 4th edition adds 300 additional, new terms, though many will only be of interest to wine professionals.
 For a full review on this blog, see the post: The Three Indispensable Wine Books.

 2. Equally indispensable is Hugh Johnson & Jancis Robinson’s The World Atlas of Wine, 8th ed.
 (2019).
 How else could one find the way around the vinicultural regions of the world, including NY State?
 The maps are in full color, ranging in scale from street-level for the Champagne towns and the lodges in Oporto, to 1:45,000 and larger for wine regions.
 The text for the many regions is the very model of pithy, clear writing.
 For a full review on this blog, see the post: The Three Indispensable Wine Books.